iwona1216/Redecorate/README.md

 apply(state)('age', set(47));
 ```

-Furthermore we're able to able to use the `set` function for adding properties to the `name` object:
+Furthermore we're able to use the `set` function for adding properties to the `name` object:

 ```javascript
 apply(state)('name.middle', set('Dean'));